searchspring/snap/packages/snap-preact-components/src/components/Molecules/Radio/readme.md

-# Checkbox
+# Radio

-Renders a native or custom checkbox.
+Renders a native or custom radio.

 ## Sub-components
 - Icon